Postpartum Depression: What It Really Looks Like (And How to Get Support)

 When to Reach Out

 You don’t have to wait until things feel unbearable to get help.
 Early support can make recovery smoother and prevent symptoms from worsening.
+You do not have to wait until things feel unbearable.
+In fact, the earlier you reach out, the smoother recovery tends to be.
 Consider reaching out if you notice:

 Persistent sadness, irritability, or anxiety lasting more than two weeks